Alternatives of entanglement depth and metrological entanglement criteria: Introduction

 Clearly, we would like to distinguish these two cases and also \emph{many but not too many} further cases in-between, by generalizing the concept of entanglement depth.

 To handle such questions, we define \emph{one-parameter partial entanglement properties}, which we call \emph{$f$-entanglement}, given by \emph{generator functions} $f$ (Section~\ref{sec:PSprops}).
 The values of the generator functions, usually denoted with $k$, `parametrize' the classification.
 We also introduce different entanglement measures, quantifying these properties, the \emph{$(k,f)$-entanglement of formation} and the \emph{relative entropy of $(k,f)$-entanglement} (Appendix~\ref{app:PSmeas}), and the \emph{$f$-entanglement depth} and the \emph{$f$-entanglement depth of formation} (Section~\ref{sec:Depthmeas}).
-The point here is that among the exponentially growing number of possibilities of partial entanglement \cite{Szalay-2015b,Szalay-2017}, we single out some expressive ones, which can be \emph{ordered} consecutively, and the place in this ordering reflects the strength of that kind of entanglement.
+The point here is that among the exponentially growing number of possibilities of partial entanglement~\cite{Szalay-2015b,Szalay-2017}, we single out some expressive ones, which can be \emph{ordered} consecutively, and the place in this ordering reflects the strength of that kind of entanglement.

-For example, we already have the \emph{partitionability}, \emph{producibility} and \emph{stretchability of entanglement}, defined by the number of subsystems separable from each other, the size of the largest entangled subsystem, and the difference of these two, respectively \cite{Szalay-2019}.
+For example, we already have the \emph{partitionability}, \emph{producibility} and \emph{stretchability of entanglement}, defined by the number of subsystems separable from each other, the size of the largest entangled subsystem, and the difference of these two, respectively~\cite{Szalay-2019}.
 Now we introduce among others the \emph{squareability of entanglement}, the \emph{entanglement toughness} or the \emph{entanglement degree of freedom}, defined by the sum of squares of the sizes of entangled subsystems, the size of the smallest entangled subsystem, and the effective number of elementary subsystems needed for the description of the state, respectively (Section~\ref{sec:1param}).
-All of these (except producibility) clearly distinguish the cases \eqref{eq:state1} and \eqref{eq:state2}.
+All of these (except producibility) clearly distinguish the cases~\eqref{eq:state1} and~\eqref{eq:state2}, and they give rather different characterizations of the states.